razirazo/docs.kupacareer.com.my/evaluation-interview.md

 * **`1`** Interest realistically on par with academic result.
 * **`1`** Able to defend his decision when disputed or questioned by panel
 * **`1`** Realistic career reflects current place and time. (example: GSM Engineer or Novell IPX/SPX Engineer in 2022)
 * **`1`** Personal interest and career match.
 Also reason why he choose.
-Self inspired, parent suruh, peer pressure etc,
+Self inspired, parent suruh, peer pressure etc.

 ### 1c5.
 Assertiveness